adil-rahman-3063/Flappy-bird/README.md

 - Original project / assets used by this repo were taken from: https://github.com/zhaolingzhi/FlapPyBird-master
 - This fork uses the layout and assets from: https://github.com/LeonMarqs/Flappy-bird-python — thanks to the original authors for the artwork and base code.

+Content warning

+- This project is provided for entertainment and educational purposes only.
+It is not intended for children or for use in settings where content must be child-appropriate.
+- The game and this repository may contain or expose users to foul language, crude humor, or other material that some audiences may find objectionable.
+- By using or distributing this software you acknowledge that it is provided "as-is" for fun and demonstration, and that appropriate supervision or content filtering should be used when minors are present.

 This fork (changes in this copy)
 - Adjusted audio handling and added multiple audio candidates (you can change flap / gameover sounds).
 - Improved input handling (mouse clicks + keyboard) and added an on-screen instruction overlay.